EnergyModelsX/EnergyModelsHeat.jl/docs/src/background/bio_chp.md

 - ``\dot{H}_F``;(`H_fuel` in the model) Input energy flow rates of biomass to BioCHP plant in MW.
 - ``C_{inv}``(`C_inv` in the model) are the capital expenditures in M\$.
 - ``C_{op,d}`` (`C_op_d` in the model) are the annual direct variable operating expenses in M\$.
-  It is assumed that the plant operate at XXX h/year at full capacity.
+  It is assumed that the plant operates at XXX h/year at full capacity.
 - ``C_{op,f}`` (`C_op_f` in the model) are the annual fixed operating expenses in M\$.

 !!! tip "Format of the outputs"